-Verify the public key indicated in the Diffie-Hellman Parameter element in the second Authentication frame as specified in 5.6.2.3 of NIST SP 800-56A R2.
+If the AKM is not AKM 00-0F-AC:<ANA#1> or AKM 00-0F-AC:<ANA#2>, verify the public key indicated in the Diffie-Hellman/ML-KEM Parameter element in the second Authentication frame as specified in 5.6.2.3 of NIST SP 800-56A R2.
+If verification fails, the originator shall discard the frame and terminate further protocol processing.

+If the AKM is AKM 00-0F-AC:<ANA#1> or AKM 00-0F-AC:<ANA#2>, verify that the ephemeral ciphertext indicated in the Diffie-Hellman/ML-KEM Parameter element in the second Authentication frame according to decapsulation input check as defined in 7.3 (ML-KEM Decapsulation) in NIST FIPS 203.
 If verification fails, the originator shall discard the frame and terminate further protocol processing.

 Validate that the Encapsulation Length field is set to 0 and validate that the PMKID included in the second Authentication frame matches one of the PMKID(s) indicated in the first Authentication frame if the originator includes one or more PMKIDs in the first Authentication frame, and the second Authentication frame includes a PMKID.
 If verification succeeds, the originator shall use PMKSA caching with the PMKSA identified by the PMKID indicated in the second Authentication frame and shall not continue the IEEE 802.1X Authentication frame exchange.
 If verification fails, the originator shall discard the frame and terminate further protocol processing.